 Name requirements for a branch in Malaysia

 A branch office in Malaysia must have the same name as the parent company.
 Even so, the name proposal must reach the SSM, where the company will be registered.
-Once the respective name is reserved, it is necessary to pay a fee of approximately USD 11.
 We remind you that this formality also comes to the attention of our specialists who deal with setting up a branch office in Malaysia.
 We advise you to contact us to simplify the process of registering a branch office in Malaysia.